SIAM Award in the Mathematical Contest in Modeling

 Student Team Members

-Each student member of the winning team will receive a cash award of $300 and three one-year student memberships in SIAM.
-Team members' reasonable travel expenses (up to $500) to attend the meeting will be paid by SIAM.
+Each student member of the winning team will receive a cash award of $500 and three one-year student memberships in SIAM.
+Team members’ travel expenses will be reimbursed by SIAM up to $650 for domestic travel or $800 for international travel.
 A one-year student membership in SIAM will be given to each member of non-winning teams judged as "Outstanding" by the official contest judges.

 A suitable certificate for the home institutions will be given to the faculty advisers of the winning teams.